cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/index.md

 A Phase defines a stage or entry point in the life of a request where you can execute rulesets.
 Phases are defined by Cloudflare and you cannot modify them.

-At a conceptual level, a phase is also a ruleset.
-You deploy rulesets to a phase by adding rules to the phase ruleset.
+At a conceptual level, a Phase is also a ruleset.
+You deploy rulesets to a Phase by adding rules to the Phase ruleset.

 Phases exist at two levels: at the **account** level and at the **zone** level.
-At an account-level phase you can only deploy other rulesets.
-In contrast, at a zone-level phase you can deploy other rulesets or create rules directly in the phase ruleset.
+At an account-level Phase you can only deploy other rulesets.
+In contrast, at a zone-level Phase you can deploy other rulesets or create rules directly in the Phase ruleset.

 For the same phase, rules defined at the account level run **before** the rules defined at the zone level.